 10-11 Arlington were designed by architect Gridley J. F. Bryant, two of four houses (8-9-10-11 Arlington) designed at the same time.
 9-10-11 Arlington were built in 1861; 8 Arlington, although designed at the same time, was not built until 1869.

 The four houses form a single symmetrical composition, with the two middle houses (9-10 Arlington) set slightly further back from the street than the two end houses (8 Arlington and 11 Arlington).
 The design complements similar pavilion-style French Academic designs at 1-2-3 Arlington and 4-5-6-7 Arlington.
-As originally built, there was a four foot wide passageway at the rear of 9, 10, and 11 Arlington, running parallel with Arlington, to provide access to the alley for all four houses.

 10 Arlington was built in 1861 as the home of Mrs. Sarah (Greenleaf) Cazenove, the widow of Charles I. Cazenove.
 She previously had lived at 16 Winthrop Place.
 Her mother, Mary (Wiggin) Greenleaf, the widow of Samuel Greenleaf, lived with her.
 Mary Greenleaf died in March of 1869 and Sarah Cazenove died in December of 1870.